ProLoser/awesome-lifehacks/Productivity.md

 ## Email

 ### Unsubscribe, Spam and Filter Effectively.
-Don't Delete.
+Don't just Delete.
 Deleting garbage emails only blocks the individual email, whereas unsubscribing, marking as spam and filtering prevents all subsequent garbage from that sender.
 Yes, there's lots of spam, but this is a marathon, not a race.
 Better than doom-scrolling.

 ### Respond, Schedule, Prioritize